ArtuRMurmilyuK/Cyberbionic/Essential/СalcApp/README.txt

-+ Create new Project ÑalcApp
++ Create new Project CalcApp
 + Create new class Calc(Tests)
 + Create init and Target!!!
 + commit